-Psychiatrists at St. Mary’s Physician Associates treat a wide range of psychological disorders, including panic attacks, anxiety, thoughts of suicide, depression and other mental health issues.
+Psychiatrists at St. Mary’s Physician Associates treat a wide range of psychological disorders.
 Our board-certified psychiatrists provide evaluation, medication management and treatment planning for patients.

 A panic attack is a period of overwhelming fear or discomfort that strikes suddenly with no obvious trigger.
 When the attack comes, it feels as if there is a real threat to the person and the body reacts accordingly.
 Physical symptoms can include a racing heart, sweating, trembling, difficulty breathing, dizziness and nausea.

 Panic attacks are associated with a range of mental disorders, but most commonly occur alongside generalized anxiety.